The Schwarzer Adler’s 500 eventful years of history

-Anna Rauch from the small village of Tagusa near Castelrotto was thirty years old when she married Josef Gasser from Siusi, two years her junior, in November 1919.
-Through marriage, she became the innkeeper of the ancient guesthouse.
-Anna had begun her training in 1910 as a kitchen helper.
-A few years later, she was already employed as a cook in various hotels and guesthouses, both locally and abroad, which were famous for their good cuisine.
+Anna Rauch from the small village of Tagusa near Castelrotto began her training in 1910 as a kitchen helper.
+A few year later, she was already employed as a cook in various hotels and guesthouses, both locally and abroad, which were famous for their good cuisine.
 At the time of her training she started writing her cookery book, a real treasure trove of Tyrolean, old Austrian and international recipes:

 (Original basic recipe with elucidation, since obvious passages were often not made explicit)